 Although originally a Korean technique, Hakeme is a Japanese word that translates as ‘brushstroke’.

 Throughout this workshop we will be using a dark clay not normally available in the studio.
 This clay has a deep contrast between the white slip, as the clay body fires to nearly black.
-We will create a selection of handmade natural brushes for you to apply the slip onto your finished pots.
+Together, we will create a selection of handmade natural brushes to use to apply the slip onto your finished pieces.

-You will make a tea bowl, which you will decorate with the handmade brushes dipped into the contrasting slip, creating texture and movement with spontaneous brushwork.
+You will make a tea bowl and a plate, which you will decorate with the handmade brushes dipped into the contrasting slip, creating texture and movement with spontaneous brushwork.

 The teacher will provide a selection of foraged items but you are encouraged to bring a small selection of dried plant life, such as stiff grasses and pine needles for the brushes.